Skeith00/flights-scraper/README.md

 # Flight Scraper

-Foobar is a Python project to webscrap flights sites
+Flight Scraper is a Python project to webscrap flights sites

 ## Installation